 Commonly known as Istana Budaya among locals, Palace of Culture is the main venue for local and international theatrical performances in Malaysia.
 It is one of the ten most sophisticated theatres in the world which can accomodate up to 1,410 audiences.

-National Art Gallery collects and exhibit visual arts including paintings, sculptures, batik and other art works by Malaysian and International artists.
-The gallery also organize seminars, workshops and art competitions to nurture awareness, understanding, and appreciation of art.
+National Art Gallery exhibits a vast collection of visual art such as paintings, sculptures, batik and more by Malaysian and International artists.
+The gallery also organizes seminars, workshops and art competitions to nurture awareness, understanding, and appreciation of art.

 Visit the Batu Caves for a close-up view of the 42.7-metre tall golden stature of Lord Murugan and challenge yourself to an exhilarating 272 steps of stairs up to the entrance of the famed natural limestone cave with a Hindu temple within.